icerpc/icerpc-docs/pages/slice/language-reference/preprocessor.md

 defined or undefined.

 If a symbol has not been defined, then it is considered undefined.
-There is no difference between a symbol that has not been defined and a symbol that has been undefined.
-It is safe to define an already defined symbol or undefine an an undefined symbol.
+There is no difference between a symbol that has not been defined and a symbol that has been explicitly undefined.
+It is safe to define an already defined symbol or undefine an undefined symbol.
 Likewise, it is safe to define, undefine, then define a symbol again.

 It is recommended to use upper-case letters for preprocessor symbols, e.g. `#define DEBUG`.
 Like other Slice